 Deadlines and Dates

-The application deadline is 5:00 p.m. on March 1.
+The grant application deadline is 5:00 p.m. on March 1.
 If the deadline date is on a weekend or holiday, the deadline is 5 p.m. the next business day.

 Eligibility

-• An eligible organization may only submit one application per year.
+- Eligible organizations, including organizations acting as a fiscal sponsor, may only submit one application per year.

 What We Do Not Fund